 First off, it’s made in the USA, which means it passed through burdensome regulations; therefore, you know it’s a safe and usable product.
 It also has a heavy-duty steel locking rod that’ll stand the test of time without any issues regarding rust or corrosion.

-But the best part is this coupler lock has three hole positions, which allows you to decide the position that works best for your situation.
+But the right part is this coupler lock has three hole positions, which allows you to decide the position that works proper for your situation.
 As a consumer, I always like having multiple ways I can use a product, and these three different hole positions give me some options.

 The fact that this coupler lock is affordable is another nice touch.
 I mean, if you can’t afford the product, all the features in the world don’t matter.
 But thankfully, the price isn’t an issue with this model, and I can confidently say this is reasonably priced.